NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 It's also currently marked as obsolete since the interface has not been finalized.
 So when an upgrade is made we may have to change how we use the control.

+Currently WebView2 controls always render ontop of other controls in the view.
+[Secnario 25254665](https://microsoft.visualstudio.com/Edge/_workitems/edit/25254665).
+PM UI needs to be updated to ensure items don't scroll off screen.

 ## Rationale and alternatives
 By using an existing control we maintain consistency throughout the IDE and can rely on the owner to fix any bugs with the control.
 <!-- Why is this the best design compared to other designs? -->